 There’s a lot of buzz about the “Cloud” as a result of the rapid growth and adoption of cloud-based services like Microsoft Azure of the last 5 years or so.
 However, the “Cloud” is still a bit mysterious to some, and many others aren’t clear on the best way to design systems to run best in the cloud.
 While migrating on-premises solutions to run in the Cloud can be simple, there are many differences between Cloud and On-Premises data center and hosting environments.
 This article explores many of those differences, what they mean, and how to better design systems to run better in the cloud.
 Read More

 Many companies are migrating existing or building new systems on the Microsoft Azure Cloud Platform.
 There’s a lot of buzz lately around the Cloud overall, but it can be a little unclear at first glance what the benefits are.
 Microsoft Azure includes many different Infrastructure and Platform features that simply mirror those on-premises, as well as features that extend far beyond.
 Let’s explore some of the primary features of Microsoft Azure, along with reasons why they may be the right choice to use, so we can answer some of the common questions.
 While Microsoft Azure may be an obvious technical choice, it’s extremely important to answer these questions when conveying the benefits of Microsoft Azure to business decision makers.
 Read More

 At the heart of the Microsoft Cloud are servers, networks, Internet connections, and much, much more!
 These data centers share a lot of qualities with traditional Enterprise data centers; such as fire suppression, humidity control, temperature control and more.
-One major difference between the traditional Enterprise data center is that Microsoft uses Containers (called ITPACs)…Read more Azure Cloud Hardware is Made of Containers